 Visiting our Winery

-We are closed for 2020 due to the coronavirus risk.
-We hope we will be able to open again in 2021.
+We remain closed due to Covid.
+We will announce here, and also on our facebook page when we decide to open again.
 Thank you for your desire to visit, and until we meet again please stay safe!

 For the protection of our sheep, we have a livestock guardian dog and electric fencing.
 We are also a 21+ facility.
 So we ask that our visitors:

 -Please don’t bring pets or young children.

 -Please stay in the winery building area (a safe distance from the fencing).